4ms/metamodule/docs/firmware-debugging.md

 update your bootloader by using the in-app installer with any recent firmware zip file that has `-bl-` in the name (v2.0.0 or later).

-3) Power off and back on (full power-cycle is required).
+3) Power on the unit

 The console will show: